savannahisrael/trivia-game/README.md

-# Parks and Rec Trivia Game
+# Women in STEM Trivia Game
 * Start the game by clicking the "Play Game" button.
 * The first question will come up, with a timer.
 * The user must choose a question within the allotted time, or the question will time out and it will be marked incorrect.